Nine Foods That Prevent Hair Loss

-Hair loss, especially amongst young people, can be quite frustrating and embarrassing.
+Hair loss, especially amongst young people, can be quite frustrating and embarrassing, and can occur both in women and men.
 Besides a genetic predisposition, many other factors such as hormonal issues, thyroid problems, and dietary deficiencies play a vital role in causing hair fall.
 While some people learn to live with it, others are on a constant lookout for ways to help stop the problem.

 The importance of water for healthy living cannot be stressed enough.
 Water is a major component of our body, with one-fourth section of every hair shaft comprising of water.
 Water serves as the means of cell transport as well as the medium for all metabolic activities within the human body.
 Hence, adequate hydration is essential for maintaining a healthy scalp and shiny hair.